Category:

 THE ABANDONED TRAIN STATION IN BELGIUM

 In 1874 King Leopold II of Belgium built a giant castle in Houyet, a town in the Ardenne region.
 The castle was used as a very luxury hotel.
 King Leopold II wanted to promote the Belgian region of the Ardennes as a holiday destination for the international jet-set.
-In fact the railway station in the corner of the park made the remote castle accessible to tourists.
-Also a 18 holes golf course was installed in the park.
+In fact, the railway station in the corner of the park made the remote castle accessible to tourists.
+Also, an 18 holes golf course was installed in the park.
 The Compagnie Internationale des Wagons-Lits ran this hotel from 1899 onwards.

 Golf Club